 Select the best model in the Models pane and view the residuals plot.
-On the Regression Learner tab, in the Plots section, click the arrow to open the gallery, and then click Residuals (Validation) in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Residuals (Validation) in the Validation Results group.
 The residuals plot displays the difference between the predicted and true responses.
 To display the residuals as a line graph, in the Style section, choose Lines.

 Under X-axis, select the variable to plot on the x-axis.
-Choose the true response, predicted response, record number, or one of your predictors.
+Choose the true response, predicted response, record number, or one of the predictors.

 Usually a good model has residuals scattered roughly symmetrically around 0.
 If you can see any clear patterns in the residuals, it is likely that you can improve your model.

-To learn about model settings, choose the best model in the Models pane and view the advanced settings.
-The nonoptimizable model options in the Model Type gallery are preset starting points, and you can change additional settings.
-On the Regression Learner tab, in the Model Type section, click Advanced.
-Compare the different regression tree models in the Models pane, and observe the differences in the Advanced Regression Tree Options dialog box.
-The Minimum leaf size setting controls the size of the tree leaves, and through that the size and depth of the regression tree.
+To learn about model hyperparameter settings, choose the best model in the Models pane and expand the Model Hyperparameters section in the model Summary tab.
+Compare the coarse, medium, and fine tree models, and note the differences in the model hyperparameters.
+In particular, the Minimum leaf size setting is 36 for coarse trees, 12 for medium trees, and 4 for fine trees.
+This setting controls the size of the tree leaves, and through that the size and depth of the regression tree.